Why are young adults less happy than ever before?

 What has the research found?

-The researchers say that a decline in unhappiness is especially apparent in younger adults and adolescents aged 12 to 25, many of whom are facing depression and psychological distress at rates that are much higher than those who are just several years older.
+The researchers say a decline in unhappiness is especially apparent in younger adults and adolescents aged 12 to 25, many of whom are facing depression and psychological distress at rates that are much higher than those who are just several years older.

 Meanwhile, older adults still experience increasing life satisfaction with age.